 Before you get started with your own ad campaign, it’s important to know whether or not you can afford it.
-So, asking how much would Google AdWords cost me is a smart question.
+So, asking how much would Google Ads cost me is a smart question.
 The only thing is that, there is no definitive answer.
 It depends on a lot of factors.

 Don’t be overwhelmed at the potential expense.
 There really is a PPC ad campaign cost level that will work for you and your budget.
 The bottom-line cost is determined by you and what industry you are wanting to advertise.
 Keep your focus on the end results and your rate of return in drawing customers to your company.